ordepdev/ordepdev.github.io/_posts/2017-07-22-boost-your-confidence-with-consumer-driven-contracts.md

 ---
 layout: post
 title: "Boost your confidence with Consumer-Driven Contracts"
 date: 2017-07-22
-categories: [programming,microservices,testing]
+categories: [ programming, microservices, testing ]
 ---

 ## Monoliths vs Microservices

 In a monolithic application we don't need to worry about breaking contracts between different services because the compiler will do that job for us.
 If a given method signature changes, the contract between shared services is broken, and the build will automatically fail.

 In a microservices approach, different services are deployed in different runtimes and don't know anything about each other.
 We don't have the compiler to detect those breaking changes and they became hard to detect and manage.
 Usually, they're found during end-to-end testing in a pre-production environment.

 ## Integration testing

 When performing integration tests on services that depends on other external services, we tend to build our own stubs to assert the answers that we need in order to successfully run the test suite, not the answers that the producer service might deliver.
 By running integration tests against these predefined answers, it can lead to passing tests within the consumer service boundary and failing tests in a pre-production environment.

 ## End-to-end testing

 These tests are designed to test the full application from top to bottom by simulating a real scenario.
 Despite being very useful in order to verify that a given scenario is working as expected across multiple applications, they tend to be very hard to write and maintain, slow to execute, and usually demanding of a dedicated pre-production environment.
 They also provide very late feedback, usually being the last tests being implemented.

 ## Common Contract Breaking Scenarios

 * Renaming endpoints
 * Adding new mandatory parameters
 * Removing existing parameters